 People whose psychic economy is moulded after the pre-Christian sacrificial

-theme continue to have a great impact in our society.
+theme continue to have a great impact in society.
 They must needs continue

 victimizing people in order to function well.
 Today, as we lack the

-historical institution of the sacrificial kingship, the dark urge comes
+historical institution of sacrificial kingship, the dark urge comes

-to expression in any social situation, with destabilizing consequences for
+to fore in any social situation, with destabilizing consequences for

 institutions and society as a whole.
-Such monstrous personalities are present in
+Such monstrous people are present in

 discussions forums on the Internet, always causing disruption with their Hitlerian